course-details-portlet

 Further on evaluation

-The evaluation is based on the written Master's thesis.
+The evaluation is based on the written master's thesis and the oral exam.
 The grade is given in accordance with the national regulation for the assessment and description of grades for Master's theses in MST subjects.

 The master's thesis is to be submitted in NTNU's examination system (Inspera Assessment).
 Information about the submission process can be found at Submitting bachelor and master thesis - for students.